-New Projects for FY 2022
+New Projects for FY 2024

-Fuel City.
-In January 2022, the WEDC entered into an Agreement with Fuel City to construct a travel center consisting of a convenience store with fuel pumps and dining containing approximately 9,340 square feet of space, a covered outdoor dining area covering 770 square feet of space, and a car wash containing approximately 6,214 square feet of space.
-The Agreement outlined a reimbursement incentive of \$500,000 for the installation of qualified infrastructure associated with the project.
-The Economic Impact Analysis (EIA) indicates that this project will generate an estimated \$1.9MM in overall tax revenue for the City of Wylie over the next 10 years.
-For every \$1 that the WEDC invests, this developer is investing \$3.80 in our community.
+Cates Control Systems, Inc. In March 2024, the WEDC entered into a Performance Agreement with (Project 2013-9a) Cates Control Systems for the relocation of their corporation headquarters and at least 30 full-time employees.
+The \$45,000 reimbursement is associated with the relocation expenses and was fully satisfied in FY 2024.
+The Economic Impact Analysis (EIA) indicates that this project will generate an estimated \$358,501 in overall tax revenue for the City of Wylie over the next 10 years.
+For every \$1 that the WEDC invests, this business invests \$7.97 in our community.